sammyhenningsson/rate_limit_mock_server/README.md

   require 'rate_limit_mock_server`

   thread = Thread.new do
-    # Start the server on port 4567 and block the current thread
+    # Start the server on port 4567
     RateLimitMockServer.start
   end